Essential Travel Tools

 I go crazy with the pinning when I’m planning a trip somewhere, or when attempting to bake a multi-layer cake, or procrastinating with photos of baby animals.
 I finally created a board on my own Pinterest account where I can now collect all the baby animals, by the way.

-There are so many people out there creating itineraries and sharing their own tips before visiting a particular destination, no matter how far-flung it may be, that it’d be foolish to ignore Pinterest in your own planning process.
+There are so many people out there creating itineraries and sharing tips before visiting a particular destination, no matter how far-flung it may be, that it’d be foolish to ignore Pinterest in your own planning process.

-It’s definitely one of the more useful social media apps out there, unless you’re headed online for butts and photoshopped islandscapes.
+It’s one of the more useful social media apps out there, unless you’re headed online for butts and photoshopped islandscapes.

 Why start from scratch when there’s a wealth of information out there for you?